jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a week.

-1. Helping out with some O4 [Virgo](Virgo) chores
-    1. Interfacing TEOBResumS-DALI with the NWI (by mid-May)
-    1. Learning how to be a RRT shifter
 1. Contributing to the [LGWA](LGWA) whitepaper
     1. Improving the way reference frames are handled for extraterrestial detectors
-    1. Presenting BNS multibanding at Aussois
+    1. Presenting BNS multibanding poster for Aussois
+1. Helping out with some O4 [Virgo](Virgo) chores
+    1. Getting the review of TEOBResumS-DALI within the NWI started
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
     1. Making a PR with horizon-finding improvements
     1. Updating the `pypi` release of the code
 1. DMing a DnD campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people
+1. Supervising a student about [upgrades to `mlgw_bns`](https://github.com/jacopok/mlgw_bns/issues/8)
+1. Making a fit for the phenomenology of hyperbolic encounters as a function of energy and angular momentum

 ##### Questions

 1. How does one do injections with BAYESTAR?
+1. Does updating the prior each time fix the Bayes factor multiplication bias described by Isi Farr and Chatziiannou?

 #### Will get to